dominikrys/dominikrys.github.io/content/posts/cpp-chip8-emulator-to-webassembly.md

 `emscripten_set_main_loop()` simulates an infinite loop, but in reality just calls the loop function a specified number of times a second.
 The amount of times that this loop gets called a second is specified by the second argument, however the [Emscripten docs](https://emscripten.org/docs/api_reference/emscripten.h.html#c.emscripten_set_main_loop) mention that it's "**HIGHLY** recommended" to set this to 0 or a negative value when doing any rendering.
 The site will then use the browser’s `requestAnimationFrame` method to call the main loop function (more on this later).

-### The big rewrite
+### Major rewrite

-There is a major side effect of having to call a global function on my main loop - every object called within the main loop function either had to be created in that loop, or had to be global itself.
+There is a major side effect of having to call a global function in my main loop - every object called within that global function also has to be accessible globally, or be local to that function.

 My code wasn't designed with this in mind and would have been structured differently if I was writing it for Emscripten from the start.
 Anyway, I had to make a couple of objects global at the top of my `Main.cpp` file to make it accessible from the main loop.
-It's not a particularly elegant solution, but for such a simple project it sufficed.
+It's not a particularly elegant solution, but for this relatively simple project it sufficed.

 As an effect of writing code this way your IDE may also complain about not being able to catch exceptions from variables with static storage duration - this is not a problem, and Emscripten will still be able to catch them for us if we add the exception handling in Javasript code that was described in the [debugging section](#debugging-emscripten).